William Clarence Hueston Sr.: Legacy

-William C. Hueston was an inspiring, influential activist and leader who affected the lives of numerous people in many different paths of life.
-Hueston received consistent, substantial praise from prominent newspaper publications like the Chicago Defender, the Philadelphia Tribune, and the Pittsburgh Courier for his career’s work in the legal field.
-Hueston made significant contributions to the Elks fraternal organization, establishing a successful Education department that helped thousands of African American students reach college and beyond, including Martin Luther King Jr. Beyond the tangible work of his career, Hueston was, as the New Journal and Guide called him, “A man of many firsts.”
+William C. Hueston was an influential activist and leader who affected many in multiple different paths of life.
+Hueston received consistent, substantial praise from newspaper publications like the Chicago Defender, the Philadelphia Tribune, and the Pittsburgh Courier for his career’s work in the legal field.
+Hueston made contributions to the Elks fraternal organization, establishing a successful Education department that helped thousands of African American students reach college and beyond, including Martin Luther King Jr. Beyond the tangible work of his career, Hueston was, as the New Journal and Guide called him, “A man of many firsts.”
 Hueston dedicated much of his life to educational activism in the African American community: a University of Kansas report cites him saying, “You are not here to get an education for your own use.
 It is for something in which we are all interested and the question is whether or not you as representatives of the race of ours are going to measure up.”
-Hueston’s life work in activism and civil rights exemplifies his drive to serve others, and the respect that his work garnered for him.